AvolitesLtd/TitanManual/docs/titan-basics/workspace-windows.md

 Colour palettes will automatically create a picture legend showing the colour(s) in the palette when you save it.
 Gobo palettes will show an image of the standard gobo, if the fixture personality has this information in it.

 ![Gobos and Beams Workspace Window](/docs/images/Gobos-and-Beams-Workspace-Window.png)

 ## Button Halo

-You can set a custom coloured halo for fixture, group or palette buttons.
+You can set a custom coloured halo for fixture, group, playback or palette buttons.
 This can be really useful for identifying different types of button at a glance.
 Select the \[Halo\] option on the Set Legends menu.

 ![Halo](/docs/images/Fixture-Halo.png)

 If you set a [halo on fixture buttons](../patching/changing-the-patch.md#fixture-button-halo), the halo colour is also used in other windows; fixture buttons can also have an automatic halo to help identify different types of fixture, which is also used in the patch window.

+On the Diamond 9, the halo colour set on playbacks is used in the level bargraph lighting and the playback indicator.

 ## Touch Keyboard